Testing Your Control Panel As You Build It

 If your SSRs have lights (like ours) to show when they're "on" you can test that as well: Set the PID target temperature (SV or "SET VALUE") to something higher than the temperature probe is reading to make sure the PID fires a signal to turn on the SSR.
 When the PID is firing a signal, the PID "OUT" light should be ON.
 When the SSR receives this signal the SSR light should be ON as well.

 If you are using one of our PIDs and it displays "orAL" (short for 'over range ALarm') then the PID and temperature probe are not communicating.
 This can be due to incorrect wiring between the probe tip and the PID, the temperature probe type set incorrectly in the PID, the temperature probe being defective, or the PID being defective.
-For more information see the One of my PIDs displays "orAL".
+For more information see the My temperatures are jumping around and/or one of my PIDs is displaying "orAL".
 What does that mean? section in our Control panel troubleshooting guide.

 If you need to test a PID but do not have a temperature probe available yet, see the Can I test a PID without a temperature probe? section in our Control panel troubleshooting guide.